 When Medicare was first conceived it had two parts, A and B. This is commonly called Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
 Part B is medical coverage.....
 Part A is hospital insurance.
-It covers approximately 80 percent of all inpatient care.
+It covers approximately 80 percent of all Inpatient care refers to care provided in a hospital or other inpatient facility.
+Inpatients are admitted and stay at least one night depending on their condition.....
 Most beneficiaries do not pay a monthly A premium is an amount that an insurance policyholder must pay for coverage.
 Premiums are typically paid on a monthly basis.
-In the federal Medicare program, there are four different types of premiums. ... for their Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... benefits.
+In the federal Medicare program, there are four different types of premiums. ... for their Medicare Part A benefits.
 It’s funded for you through payroll taxes while you work.

 As mentioned, Medicare does not pay 100 percent of your medical bills.
 You share some of the costs.
 Most people must pay a deductible before Medicare benefits begin.

 In the case of Part A, you pay a deductible each time you are admitted into the hospital for inpatient care.
 After that, Medicare pays the full bill for up to 60 days.
 After day 60 there is additional cost-sharing.
 With Part B insurance you pay an annual deductible, then your share drops to 20 percent of the bill at the doctor’s office.
 For all lab services that help your doctor make a diagnosis, Medicare pays 100 percent of the bill.

 In 1997 the Medicare system opened its doors to private insurers and Medicare Part C was born.
 Originally known as “Medicare Choice”, the system was updated a second time in 2003, and the privatized plans became known as Medicare Advantage.